 I was so not in the boob-groping, question-asking mode but I had to slap myself around and get in the zone again … for the fourth time in the last few weeks … not counting the unexpected mammogram and the ultrasound.

 We found the doctor’s office with no trouble and got settled in.
 The decor was very “man den.”
 Neither one of us could better categorize the look of the place.
 It was very nicely appointed and clearly very masculine.
 There were no television shows or before and after books to keep us occupied so I attacked my fourth packet of dry personal paperwork while Vanessa thumbed through the magazines and kept us entertained.
 Robert Redford was on the cover of AARP magazine.
 Pass.
 Cosmo had a cover story entitled What Guys Hate for You to Wear in Bed.
-Simultaneously, Vanessa said headgear and I said retainers.
+Simultaneously, Vanessa said “headgear!” while I went with “retainers!”
 Of course, the story was actually about matronly night gowns.
 We liked our answers better.

 I think we were debating the cosmetic benefits versus the health risks of the Latisse eyelash growth treatment when the nurse called my name.